 Need something less daunting than a novel?
 Try letters.
 Dig into Letters to a Young Poet— a collection of 10 prophetic letters penned by the profound and gifted German-language poet, Rainer Marie Rilke.
 These letters were reprinted after a student sent Rilke a selection of poems to be reviewed.
 The response was a series of insightful, true, creative, and wise revelations by the brilliant poet on solitude, nature, sadness, and love.

 In a quote: “Have patience with everything that remains unsolved in your heart … live in the question.”

-Sci-fi meets anti-war fiction meets psychological and sociological ruminations combust across the page in Vonnegut’s classic.
-Billy Pilgrim travels back and forth through time after being kidnapped by aliens.
-Past clashes into present and rips back to past in a disorderly timeline that stitches together Pilgrim’s life, including his time as a WWII POW.
-There’s more, of course, but we don’t want to ruin anything.
+Sci-fi meets antiwar fiction meets psychological and sociological ruminations combust across the page in Vonnegut’s classic Slaughterhouse-Five.
+Exactly.
+This book follows Billy Pilgrim as he travels back and forth through time after being kidnapped by aliens.
+Past clashes into the present and rips back to the past in a disorderly timeline that stitches together Pilgrim’s life, including his time as a World War II prisoner of war.
+There’s more, of course, but we respect the no-spoiler law.

 In a quote: “So it goes.”

 Do yourself a favor and get seven books in one collection and have your TBR pile taken care of.
 With each play more devastating and enthralling than the last, Sam Shepard’s voice as an American playwright is seminal, and his work is as funny as it is daunting, as challenging as it is compelling.
 Reading a play feels as rewarding as reading a series of novels, and you’ll want to finish reading these plays in one sitting.